unwindnl/GalacticBot_PHP/README.md

 <h1 align="center">GalacticBot</h1>

+<h2 align="">The PHP version of this experiment is no longer being developed.
+Check the newly developped nodejs version for our latest insights: https://github.com/unwindnl/GalacticBot</h2>

 GalacticBot is a PHP 7.x library for creating trade bots on the Stellar platform.

 With GalacticBot you can run bot(s) with our default trading algorithm or create and test your own custom trading algorithm(s).